wyattsweet/FEM_React_v2/README.md

 caveat – Not needed for most apps, unless your app is very complex

 Simple but hard library, meaning it's not big but hard to wrap your mind around.
 Essential respository of all of your state.
 Store all of your state in one central place, not in each individual component.
 Best to start with normal React and only implement Redux if it's necissary.

+**Good use cases for Redux**
-One use case is if you have the "data tunneling" problem where you have to pass data up many layers to pass it back down to multiple components.
+1. If you have the "data tunneling" problem where you have to pass data up many layers to pass it back down to multiple components.

+2. If you need to centralize your data so it can be used across multiple parts of your app to synchronize data across app.

 Not React specific.